 I’m not a big canning person.
-I don’t own canning equipment, and it’s not really my kind of thing (yet).
+I don’t own canning equipment, and it’s not really my kind of thing.
 But I enjoy making things in jars and keeping them in the fridge for an amount of time long enough to make sure my family has time to consume them.
-Refrigerator jam isn’t meant to can… it’s meant to eat within a couple of weeks.
-That’s what we’ve got here.
+Refrigerator jam isn’t meant to can.
+It’s meant to eat within a couple of weeks.
+That’s what we’ve got here with this jam.

-The recipe comes from the cookbook: Celebrate Every Day- Recipes for Making the Most of Special Moments with Your Family by Jaime Richardson of SophistiMom.
+This recipe comes from the cookbook: Celebrate Every Day- Recipes for Making the Most of Special Moments with Your Family by Jaime Richardson.
 I love this book.
 My son and I took a peek at it together, and we put sticky notes on a whole bunch of things that we wanted to try together… like Fried Chicken Strips, Homemade Snow Caps, Fresh Peach French Toast Bread Pudding, Homemade Cream Soda and Maple- Vanilla Crunch Granola.
 It’s adult food that kids like too.

 Some of the blueberries are added to a saucepan and smashed.

-The rest of the ingredients are added- more blueberries, lemon zest/juice, and sugar.
+The rest of the ingredients are added in- more blueberries, lemon zest/juice, and sugar.

-…and brought to a boil.
-Then it boils like that for about 20 minutes…
+And then the mixture is brought to a boil.
+It boils like that for about 20 minutes.

 You don’t even have to get all fancy and put it in jars unless you want to.
-Honestly, you could scrape it into an ugly ‘ol tupperware and place it in your refrigerator and you’ll enjoy it just as much.
-Mine fit nicely in three small jars that I had lying around.
+Honestly, you could scrape it into a plastic container and place it in your refrigerator and you’ll enjoy it just as much.
+In general, the jam will fill up two 10-ounce jars.
+Mine fit nicely in three smaller jars that I had lying around.
 I kept one for my family to sample on English muffins (YUM!), and I saved two to give as take-home gifts for guests who were coming to a dinner party of ours.
-Everyone was happy, indeed 🙂
+This is delicious jam!

 Blueberry Refrigerator Jam

 - 5 cups fresh blueberries